yehia67/documentation/trinity/0.1/how-to-guides/create-deep-link.md

 :::info:
 Accounts that are linked to hardware wallets can't send value transactions with a message.

-If you're using a hardware wallet, you use either an amount or a message in deep links, but not both.
 :::

 1. Go to **Settings** > **Advanced settings** and enable deep linking